-The Dirección Ejecutiva de Ingresos (DEI), the Honduran customs and tax authority, has taken over responsibility for verification of origin certifications from the Ministry of Industry and Trade.
+The Dirección Ejecutiva de Ingresos (DEI), the Honduran customs and tax authority, has assumed responsibility for verification of origin certifications.
 The DEI verifies that origin certifications from producers, exporters, or importers comply with the requirements of the CAFTA-DR and other international agreements.